Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 If the building is older, available drawings may not reflect actual site conditions.
 If plant equipment is being added, load paths may need verification against current structural capacity rather than assumed capacity.
 If a tenant fit-out includes heavy services, mezzanines, or slab openings, the impact can extend well beyond the immediate work area.
 In these cases, engineering design often begins with investigation – site checks, record reviews, structural assessment, and sometimes forensic-level evaluation of defects or distress.

-Key deliverables in civil and structural design services
+Key deliverables in structural engineering design services

 How design coordination reduces rework